-Pamela has navigated her own search and reunion for her maternal and paternal birth families over her lifetime and has a wealth of resources to share with her fellow adoptees.
-She has a passion for connecting with other adoptees all over the world, so they know they aren’t alone.
-Although most of her connections have been made online, she’s had it on her heart for years to put her dream into action in her community and create a safe space for adult adoptees who can connect in real life.
+Over her lifetime, Pamela has navigated her own search and reunion for her maternal and paternal birth families and has a wealth of resources to share with her fellow adoptees.
+She has a passion for connecting with other adoptees all over the world so that they know they aren’t alone.
+Although most of her connections have been made online, she’s had it on her heart for years to put her dream into action in her community by creating a safe space for adult adoptees where they can connect in real life.

-After searching for years for her own “safe space” to share her adoptee feelings and experiences she’s found that Lexington, KY has no Adult Adoptee Support Groups.
+After searching for years for her own “safe space” to share her adoptee feelings and experiences, she ultimately found that Lexington, KY has no Adult Adoptee Connect Groups.
 This leaves Adult Adoptees in this area to navigate their journey alone.
-The aloneness many adoptees feel is radiated by lack of knowledge and understanding in the professional communities such as psychiatrists, therapists, and those familiar with adoption.
+The aloneness many adoptees feel is radiated by an overall lack of knowledge and/or understanding within professional communities- psychiatrists, therapists, and adoption specialists alike.

-Pamela feels it’s critical for an adoptees health and happiness to be able to share their stories and know they won’t be silenced, judged or alone.
+Pamela feels it’s critical for an adoptees health and happiness to be able to share their stories with the comfort of knowing that they won’t be silenced, judged or alone.

 Pamela has years of support group leadership experience being the Group Leader for Women’s Chemical Dependency for Celebrate Recovery in Lexington, KY.
-Her best source of experience is living as an adult adoptee and navigating her experiences for 43 years.
-She shares her adoption journey at Adoptee In Recovery.
+Her best source of experience has been living as an adult adoptee and navigating her own experiences for 43 years.
+She shares her adoption journey at Pamela Karanova.
 She’s very transparent about sharing her heart regarding her adoption experience.
-She’s created “How Does It Feel To Be Adopted?” and “Ask An Adoptee” to create a space for her fellow adoptees to connect, share their voices and validate one another’s experiences.

 There’s power in numbers and community.
-Statistics show Adoptees are 4x more likely to attempt Suicide than non-adoptees and the prisons, jails, mental health facilities and treatment facilities are over represented with adoptees.
-Considering these alarming statistics, Pamela put Her longtime dream of creating a safe space for adoptees in her community into action.
+Statistics show that Adoptees are 4x more likely to attempt Suicide than non-adoptees and that prisons, jails, mental health facilities and treatment facilities are overrepresented with adoptees.
+Considering these alarming statistics, Pamela began to put her longtime dream of creating a safe space for adoptees in her community into action.

-Pamela’s vision didn’t stop here.
-She decided if she was going to bring her vision to life for her community, she wanted the same for all her fellow adoptees communities as well.
-In spending many years of networking with adult adoptees all over the world, Pamela decided to start a national movement in planting these groups, which has now extended internationally.
-In 2018 alone, 15 Adoptees Connect Support Groups have been planted in the USA and 2 in Canada.
+Pamela’s vision didn’t stop there.
+She decided if she was going to bring her vision to life for her community, she wanted to extend the same privilege to all her fellow adoptee communities as well.
+After spending many years of networking with adult adoptees all over the world, Pamela decided to start a national movement by planting these Adoptees Connect groups, which has now expanded internationally.
+In just two short years, 45 connect groups have been planted in 43 cities and 27 states.
 These groups are focused on being a safe place for adult adoptees to come and share their hearts regarding their adoption journeys.
 They can express how adoption has impacted them and network and connect with other adult adoptees.
-We’re designed to meet in real life in hopes to find the common bond only another adoptee understands and build lifelong relationships.
+We understand the importance of the common bond we share as adoptees and hope that through these groups, lifelong relationships can be built.